 From 1 April 2015, the Scheme changed from a final salary 1/60th accrual scheme to a CARE 1/45th accrual scheme.
-The defined benefit scheme closed to new members on 01 April 2018, but remains open to existing members.
-During the year, the Association paid employer contributions at a rate of 23.5%.
-From 1 April 2019, the Association will pay contributions at a rate of 29.9%, plus service deficit payments of £7,000 per month.
+The defined benefit scheme closed to new members on 1 April 2019, but remains open to existing members.
+During the year, the Association paid employer contributions at a gross rate of 29.9% less 3.41% for ill health liability.
+From 1 April 2020, the Association will continue to pay contributions at the aforementioned rates plus service deficit payments of £7,000 per month.

-An updated valuation of the Strathclyde Pension Fund was performed as at 31 March 2019.
+An updated accounting valuation of the Strathclyde Pension Fund was performed as at 31 March 2020.